 Refinishing The Wood Floors And Doors

-The first thing that we did was we refinished the hardwoods in the entire house.
+The first thing that we did was refinish the hardwoods in the entire house.
 They were originally brown and scuffed up.
 Really, the floors just needed a good sanding and a fresh coat of of polyurethane to bring out their natural hue.

 They are pine floors, which are naturally a deep orange color.
 Bringing them back to their natural beauty adds so much warmth to our house.